HagaiRaja/MrScraper-Chat-Challenge/README.md

 **2. Setup .env variable**
 Copy .env.example to .env and replace the OPENROUTER_API_KEY with yours.
 You can get it from [here](https://openrouter.ai/settings/keys) (need to register).
 No worry, the model used for this development is FREE (hopefully until now :D)!

-TODO: Integrate with Ollama so could be free of API call limit for testing on local.
+TODO: Integrate with Ollama so could be free from API call limit for testing on local.

 **3. Run the server!**